 There’s a lens adaptor which will let you use all EF and EF-S Canon lenses with the camera, which opens the door to a massive choice.

 The main downside is that on paper the megapixel count does feel a bit miserly when stacked up against the competition.
 Honestly though, we don’t think it’s that big of a deal, and it does mean that high ISO and low light performance is fantastic.
-The battery life is also not that great compared to its peers.

 You can see our full Canon EOS R5 review here, which covers a lot of the features of the R6, to see if it might be the camera for you.

 Sony effectively started the mirrorless camera revolution, and the Sony a7 IV, as the name suggests, is the fourth iteration in their excellent a7 range.

 It comes with a full frame 33MP full frame sensor, flip out LCD display, a high refresh rate EVF, WiFi, 10fps burst shooting and a fast autofocus system that includes Sony’s excellent animal and people eye tracking.